High order tracer variance stable transport with low order energy conserving dynamics for the thermal shallow water equations: Results

 \subsection{Thermal instability}

 In order to verify the thermal shallow water solver in a more well developed nonlinear regime and to quantify the benefits of the high order transport, this was applied to a standard test case for a thermally unstable single vortex \cite{Eldred19,KLZ21,Tambyah25}.
-The periodic domain was set as $\Omega = [-\pi,\pi)\times[-\pi,\pi)$ and the time step as $\Delta t=0.02$ for a total simulation time of 100 dimensionless units, using 288 fine scale low order elements (72 $4^{\mathrm{th}}$ order discontinuous Galerkin elements) in each dimension, and 4 multigrid levels ($36\times 36$ low order elements at the coarsest multigrid level).
+The periodic domain was set as $\Omega = [-\pi,\pi)\times[-\pi,\pi)$ and the time step as $\Delta t=0.02$ for a total simulation time of 100 dimensionless units, using 288 fine scale low order elements (72 $4^{\mathrm{th}}$ order discontinuous Galerkin elements) in each dimension.

 The initial conditions are given in polar coordinates $r=\sqrt{x^2+y^2},\theta=\tan^{-1}(y/x)$ as a perturbation, $\epsilon$ to a balanced state of

 with the perturbation as

 The constants are given as $H_0=g=1$, $\beta=2$, $r_c=0.5$, $U_0=0.1$ and the Rossby and Burgers numbers respectively as $R_o=0.1$, $B_u=1$.
 For this test the solver was configured to run for a fixed number of four Newton iterations per time step, rather than to convergence, such that energy conservation was not preserved in time, in order to better reflect the configuration in operational atmospheric models, where it is not efficient to run the nonlinear solver to convergence.